Costco Black Friday 2018 deals: $300 Dyson, $800 Surface Pro bundle and more

 Costco was one of the first big retailers to reveal its Black Friday sales, and now that many of its competitors have joined the mix, it's worth revisiting.
 The retailer is currently advertising deals on its website now that it says are valid through Nov.
-26. But according to a preview of the company's circular published earlier this month by bestblackfriday.com, Costco has some doozies on deck.
+26. And those have been joined by some additional great deals that became available as of Nov.
+16.

 While Apple's entry-level iPad for $250 is a deal that's pretty much everywhere, the tempting Surface Pro 6 bundle that includes the keyboard and Surface Pen for $800 is one of the best we've seen.
 (It's a Core i5, not the weaker Core m3 that Best Buy was selling earlier.)